Monthly Archives: April 2010

 Call for Action

 • Reflect on your decision-making process to steer clear of biases.
-As human beings, we are incessantly forming an opinion of people, objects, and events, both consciously and subconsciously.
+As human beings, we incessantly form opinions of people, objects, and events, both consciously and subconsciously.
 However, our judgment is rarely free of biases and our measures are not always comprehensive enough.
-Before reaching any important decision, be sure to collect all the relevant facts and reflect if your thought processes are free of the common biases.
+Before reaching any important decision, be sure to collect all the relevant facts and reflect on whether your thought processes are free of the common biases.

 • Understand that perception is reality and be conscious of the image you are projecting.
 People judge the proverbial book by its cover.
-Your friends and family, workplace and the society has a certain perception of who you are and what you can do, irrespective of the reality.
-As much as you would prefer to be evaluated based on who you actually are and what you can actually do, understand that your identity and prospects are based on the perception that other people have about you.
+Your friends and family, workplace and society at large have a certain perception of who you are and what you can do, irrespective of the reality.
+As much as you would prefer to be evaluated based on who you actually are and what you can actually do, understand that your identity and prospects are based on others’ image of you.
 Do everything you can to connect people’s perception to the reality.
 Look and play your role.
 Begin by reading the seminal article on the topic of personal branding, “The Brand Called You,” written by renowned management author, Tom Peters.

 [Rating Errors] Beware of the Recency Bias